I am proud to be a member of the WFBHS class of 1982, and very excited to be involved in this project.

 My parents both attended WFBHS, as have my daughters; giving me three generations of familiarity with WFBHS.
 Like many of my peers, I left WFB expecting never to return; living in St. Louis and Washington, DC, before coming back to raise my family here in 1995.

-In fact, my wife, Ruth, and I only live two blocks away from where my mother grew up.
-So, while I may not have come very far geographically, I have had the opportunity to witness many changes to this community.
+In fact, my wife, Ruth, and I live just two blocks away from where my mother grew up.
+So, while I may not have come very far geographically, I have had the opportunity to live in other cities, and to witness the many changes to our community from various perspectives.
 Experiencing first-hand what it is like to be both a student, and now a parent energizes me to stay involved and make the Bay a better place for the next generation.

 I feel as though the Class of ‘82 enjoyed the golden years of WFBHS during a time of increasing independence, but not necessarily increasing responsibility.
 Parenting and being a teenager were both easier then.
 Today’s students have tremendous opportunities, but they often live and work in what can be a very stressful environment at both home and school.
 I feel solutions to these challenges lie in tapping the resource of our “village”– as in the proverb “it takes a village to raise a child.”
 In this case the actual Village of WFB, as well as the virtual — but no less powerful- village of the Class of ’82.
 Finding new ways to address these challenges is the impetus for my participation in The 82 Project Foundation.